 Humans aren’t the only earthbound creatures who suffer from anxiety, chronic pain, seizures, arthritis and other ailments that impact daily quality of life.
 Our furry friends do, too, especially as they age—and just like humans, pets have endocannabinoid systems that respond to the plant’s compounds in therapeutic ways.

-Several pet-specific cannabis-therapy products are already coming to the market.
+Pet-specific cannabis-therapy products are a wonderful way to ease your dog or cat’s aches, pains and anxiety, especially in their golden years.
 But experimenting with cannabis for pets is a little trickier than it is for ourselves.

 CBD, however, is a different matter.

-The non-psychoactive compound has been studied as therapy for a spectrum of serious conditions, from epileptic seizures and chronic inflammation to neuropathic pain, in mankind.
+The non-psychoactive compound has been studied as therapy for a spectrum of serious human conditions, from epileptic seizures and chronic inflammation to neuropathic pain.
 Is it also safe and effective for man’s best friend?

 You wouldn’t be the first to wonder: Chrissy Teigen recently pinged the Twitterspehere about whether she could treat her aging bulldog with CBD.